Beansprout Company™ Code

 (v) financial and commercial due diligence.

-d) meet the cost of running the Beansprout Company in accordance the all applicable rules and regulations pursuant to rules 5.2 to 5.5.
+d) meet the cost of running the Beansprout Company in accordance with all applicable rules and regulations, subject to Code paragraphs 5.2 to 5.5.

-(a) Until Permitted Transaction Completion, the maximum aggregate amount permitted to be used from the Beansprout Share Proceeds for purposes other than set out in section 5.1 shall be £150,000 or, if greater, 20% of the Beansprout Share Proceeds.
-For greater clarification, the following expenditure is not included in section 5.1 above:
+5.2 Until Permitted Transaction Completion, the maximum aggregate amount permitted to be used or committed from the Beansprout Share Proceeds for the following purposes shall not exceed GBP 150,000 or, if greater, 20% of the Beansprout Share Proceeds:

-(C) fees for legal advice and accounting services relating to matters other than those described in section.
+(iii) fees for legal advice and accounting services relating to matters other than those described in section 5.1(b).

-(a) no payment of any kind may be made, directly or indirectly, by a Beansprout prior to Permitted Transaction Completion to a Connected Beansprout Party whether in respect of salaries, consulting fees, management contracts, finder’s fees, loans, advances, bonuses or similar payments; except as permitted pursuant to section 5.4 below.
+5.4 Prior to Permitted Transaction Completion, no payment of any kind may be made (and no agreement or arrangement may be entered into for any payment to be made), directly or indirectly, by a Beansprout to any Founder Director, Founder Shareholder or Connected Beansprout Party whether in respect of salaries, consulting fees, management contracts, finder’s fees, loans, advances, bonuses or similar payments; except as permitted pursuant to section 5.5 below.

 (a) reasonable expenses for office supplies, office rent and related utilities; and

-(b) reasonable out-of-pocket expenses incurred in pursuing the business of the Beansprout as referenced in section 1.1
+(b) reasonable out-of-pocket expenses incurred in pursuing the business of the Beansprout.

-(a) Subject to prior approval from TSRC, a Beansprout may advance a refundable deposit or secured loan to a Vendor or Target Asset, as the case may be, in connection with a Permitted Transaction provided that:
+5.8 Subject to prior approval from the Financial Adviser and subject to any legal or regulatory requirements, a Beansprout may advance a refundable deposit or secured loan to a Vendor or Target Asset, as the case may be, in connection with a Permitted Transaction provided that: